Clicky

 Some forms of transport may be impossible to use if you have a fear of confined spaces.
 In an underground train you cannot get out at all unless the train is at a station, and trains do sometimes stop unexpectedly between stations.
 And in an aircraft of course you cannot possibly get out until the plane has landed!
 Few people get claustrophobia on a ship, probably because you can always go up on deck.

-MRI scans are another problem for people with claustrophobia, because this involves lying in a tube with a frame placed over your head.
-MRI scanner staff are well aware of claustrophobia and are trained to help patients to tolerate the procedure, however hypnotherapy may still make this easier.
+MRI scans are another problem for people with claustrophobia, because this involves lying in a tube, possibly with a frame placed over your head.
+MRI scanner staff are well aware of claustrophobia and know how to help patients to tolerate the procedure, however hypnotherapy may still make this easier.
+Some hospitals have made videos about MRI procedures, like this one, to reassure patients.

 How fear of confined spaces arises